b0938930511/llvm-project/clang/docs/UsersManual.rst

     ld,"a.out",900,8000,53568

   The data on each row represent:

   * file name of the tool executable,
   * output file name in quotes,
   * total execution time in microseconds,
   * execution time in user mode in microseconds,
   * peak memory usage in Kb.

   It is possible to specify this option without any value.
 In this case statistics are printed on standard output in human readable format:

   .. code-block:: console

     $ clang -fproc-stat-report foo.c
     clang-11: output=/tmp/foo-855a8e.o, total=68.000 ms, user=60.000 ms, mem=86920 Kb
     ld: output=a.out, total=8.000 ms, user=4.000 ms, mem=52320 Kb

   The report file specified in the option is locked for write, so this option can be used to collect statistics in parallel builds.
-The report file is not cleared, new data is appended to it, thus making possible to accumulate build statistics.
+The report file is not cleared, new data is appended to it, thus making posible to accumulate build statistics.

   You can also use environment variables to control the process statistics reporting.